-The current Strategic Environmental Assessment (SEA) Corporate Working Group will continue.
-This is a cross-resource group that works together to ensure that all plans, polices and strategies undergo the SEA process which includes climatic factors.
-The SEA group will feed in to the network and steering group and will report progress of the Council's SEA process to the climate change and sustainability committee.
+The Strategic Environmental Assessment (SEA) Corporate Working Group continues to operate and is a cross-resource group that works together to ensure that all plans, polices and strategies undergo the SEA process which includes climatic factors.
+The SEA group feeds in to the steering group and reports progress of the Council's SEA process to the climate change and sustainability committee.

-In addition to the steering group, network and SEA working group, there will be the addition of Project Review Groups (PRGs).
-The PRGs will work on projects that will drive forward climate change mitigation and adaptation and deliver the outcomes in the sustainable development and climate change strategy.
-The project group themes will be agreed by the senior officer steering group and will consist of relevant officers to deliver the outcomes of the project within the set timescales.
-There will be a lead identified for each project group depending on the specific project or theme.
-The group set up will include officers with the technical expertise of the specific subject/theme and representatives from procurement, finance, IT, communications and planning (if required) to enable the delivery of the project.
+In addition to the steering group and SEA working group, there are additional Project Review Groups (PRGs).
+The PRGs work on projects that will drive forward climate change mitigation and adaptation and deliver the outcomes in the sustainable development and climate change strategy.
+The project group themes are agreed by the Climate Change and Sustainability Steering Group and consist of relevant officers to deliver the outcomes of the project within the set timescales.
+There is a lead officer identified for each project group depending on the specific project or theme.
+The groups include officers with the technical expertise of the specific subject/theme and representatives from procurement, finance, IT, communications, and planning (if required) to enable the delivery of the project.